Box of Ideal Gas in Free Fall: Thermodynamics of box of ideal gas

-Let us now get back to the point concerning physical significance of this Hamiltonian.
-Of course, choice of a Hamiltonian depends on the time coordinate along which the Hamiltonian generates the evolution.
-By definition of Fermi coordinates, this time coordinate is $\tau$, and hence $H=-\bm p \bm \cdot \bm \partial_{\tau}$.
-In particular, since the metric is $\eta_{ab}$ all along the trajectory in Fermi coordinates, this Hamiltonian correctly describes the additional ``gravity" field which would appear for particles located away from the trajectory, taking the zero of gravity potential at the trajectory.
-To illustrate the point, compare this with the case of a static box in Schwarzschild, with its center at some $r=r_0$.
-After some simple manipulations, it is easy to see that the Hamiltonian as constructed above becomes, in the non-relativistic limit, $H-mc^2=p^2/2m + (GM/r_0^2) m y$, which is the correct expression when the gravity potential at $r=r_0$ is chosen to be zero.
-In fact, when the spacetime has a timelike Killing vector, then the so called ``energy at infinity" is what the above Hamiltonian gives; in this sense, the role of $\bm u_{\mathrm{\textsc{box}}}=\bm \partial_{\tau}$ above is the same as that of the Killing vector when available.
-These conceptual issues are also significant for what we mean by temperature $T=\beta^{-1}$.
+Note that our choice of the Hamiltonian corresponds to choosing $\tau$ as the relevant time coordinate; in other words, $H=-\bm p \bm \cdot \bm \partial_{\tau}$.
+Since the metric is $\eta_{ab}$ all along the trajectory in FNC, this Hamiltonian correctly accounts for the additional ``gravity" field which would appear for particles located away from the trajectory, since the zero of gravity potential is (by construction) at the trajectory.
+This definition is also equivalent to the so called ``energy at infinity" defined in spacetimes with a timelike Killing vector; in this sense, the role of $\bm \ub=\bm \partial_{\tau}$ above is the same as that of the Killing vector when available.
+These conceptual points are also significant for what we mean by temperature $T=\beta^{-1}$.
 What $\beta^{-1}$ represents is the temperature of a reservoir (say, a heating element) at the center of the box, which is our reference point.
-This $\beta$ is therefore constant, unlike the Tolman temperature which is \textit{defined} with respect to local energy of the particles.
+This $\beta$ is therefore constant, unlike the Tolman temperature which is \textit{defined} with respect to local energy of the particles, and hence must be multiplied by a red-shift factor.
 The above discussion is important to correctly describe a thermal equilibrium state as a Gibbs state in a curved spacetime.
-Another way to emphasize the physical aspect of this discussion is that, since heat has weight, a quantity of heat flowing from one point to another point at a different gravity potential will be changed in content by its gravitational potential energy, and hence the correct temperature assigned at a higher potential is lower than the temperature at a lower potential by the Tolman redshift factor.

 In the non-relativistic limit, the Hamiltonian reduces to \begin{widetext}